COMMERCIAL CONSTRUCTION COSTS IN PORTLAND: 2026 Guide for Developers & Property Owners

 One of the biggest cost mistakes developers make is bringing a contractor in too late.

-WHY EARLY CONTRACTOR INVOLVEMENT SAVES MONEY
+WHY DOES EARLY CONTRACTOR INVOLVEMENT SAVES MONEY?

 When contractors are involved during design and planning, they can: